Biogerontology

 Biogerontology is the sub-field of gerontology concerned with the biological aging process, its evolutionary origins, and potential means to intervene in the process.
-The term "biogerontology" was coined by S. Rattan, and came in regular use with the start of the journal BIOGERONTOLOGY in 2000.
+The term "biogerontology" was coined by S. Rattan, and came in regular use with the start of the journal Biogerontology in 2000.
 It involves interdisciplinary research on the causes, effects, and mechanisms of biological aging.
 Biogerontologist Leonard Hayflick has said that the natural average lifespan for a human is around 92 years and, if humans do not invent new approaches to treat aging, they will be stuck with this lifespan.
 James Vaupel has predicted that life expectancy in industrialized countries will reach 100 for children born after the year 2000.
 Many surveyed biogerontologists have predicted life expectancies of more than three centuries for people born after the year 2100.
 Other scientists, more controversially, suggest the possibility of unlimited lifespans for those currently living.
 For example, Aubrey de Grey offers the "tentative timeframe" that with adequate funding of research to develop interventions in aging such as strategies for engineered negligible senescence, "we have a 50/50 chance of developing technology within about 25 to 30 years from now that will, under reasonable assumptions about the rate of subsequent improvements in that technology, allow us to stop people from dying of aging at any age".
 The idea of this approach is to use presently available technology to extend lifespans of currently living humans long enough for future technological progress to resolve any remaining aging-related issues.
 This concept has been referred to as longevity escape velocity.

 Biomedical gerontology, also known as experimental gerontology and life extension, is a sub-discipline of biogerontology endeavoring to slow, prevent, and even reverse aging in both humans and animals.

 Approaches to aging

 Biogerontologists vary in the degree to which they focus on the study of the aging process as a means of mitigating the diseases of aging, or as a method for extending lifespan.
 A relatively new interdisciplinary field called geroscience focuses on preventing diseases of aging and prolonging the 'healthspan' over which an individual lives without serious illness.
 The approach of biogerontologists is that aging is disease per se and should be treated directly, with the ultimate goal of having the probability of individual dying be independent of their age (if external factors are held constant).
 This is in contrast to the opinion that maximum life span can not, or should not, be altered.

-Biogerontology should not be confused with geriatrics, which is a field of medicine that studying the treatment of existing disease in aging people, rather than the treatment of aging itself.
+Biogerontology should not be confused with geriatrics, which is a field of medicine that studies the treatment of existing disease in aging people, rather than the treatment of aging itself.

 There are numerous theories of aging, and no one theory has been entirely accepted.
 At their extremes, the wide spectrum of aging theories can be categorized into programmed theories – which imply that aging follows a biological timetable, and error theories – which suggest aging occurs due to cumulative damage experienced by organisms.